UsamaAlam/HealthcareGenAI/README.md

 ---

 ## Workshop Steps
+You can start the main workshop running **[health vare agent with function definition](healthcare-agent-with-function-definition .ipynb)**

 1. **Set Up the Environment**: Instructions on setting up the necessary AWS resources and configurations.
 2. **Create synthetic medical records**: Guide to creating a data lake and loading synthetic FHIR and VCF data.